Homemade Cherry Mash Bars Recipe

 • If you have someone in your family with a peanut allergy, you can switch out the peanut butter for almond butter and the peanuts for salted almonds.
 Cashew butter and salted cashews would also work.

 These homemade cherry mash bars have a festive look and are a great addition to your holiday cookie tray.
-They are great for homemade gifts at Christmas time.
+They are great for homemade Christmas gifts.

 One of these sweet and chocolaty cherry bars is perfect with your morning or afternoon cup of coffee or tea.
 Kids will love them for a sweet treat.